 Similar firms cooperate with large companies such as PayPal, Microsoft and Facebook.
 They work directly with employers' health plans to structure benefits.
 They also have Patient Care Coordinators who can help staff throughout the challenging journey.
 They believe that being able to provide employees with fertility benefits gives employers a sense of pride and belonging.
 This is really a guide to creating a complete family.

 Approximate amounts of benefits:

 - average - $ 20,000 - $ 23,800.

 Experts say that creating a benefit program that helps minimize the cost of IVF and other reproductive manipulation requires combining financial incentives with clinical and emotional support.
 Thus, a larger percentage of those in need of treatment will receive it.

-For example, for Cadence Design Systems, a software company based in Silicon Valley, has been providing birth and fertility benefits to help maintain a competitive edge in such firms.
+For example, for Cadence Design Systems, a software company based in Silicon Valley, has been providing birth and fertility benefits to help maintain a edge in such firms.
 Fertility benefits, along with the rest of the company's benefit package, help maintain employee engagement and retention.
 Plus, Silicon Valley tends to be the first to take advantage of such interesting progressive benefits.

 But not all benefits are created equal.
 Employers need to think critically about how they structure their pay so as not to exclude some workers.

 So, in some companies, such benefits apply only to married couples.
 And if an unmarried woman decides to freeze her eggs, then she is forced to pay in full out of her pocket.
 But times are changing and plans are being revised.
 And already during the second procedure, in addition to financial assistance, she will also receive emotional support.
 Therefore, the absence of stress will have a positive effect on both manipulation and the state of the employee.
 Since the coordinators answer all questions and tell all the nuances that many people do not even know.